-I'm not really sure if I want to promote "piracy" as a desirable trait to little boys, although I doubt that the almost-four year old twins even understand what pirates are.
-But with the popularity of the theme for birthday parties, it probably won't be long before they come in contact with them.
+I'm not really sure if I want to promote piracy as a desirable trait to little boys, although I doubt that the almost-four year old twins even understand what pirates are.
+But with the popularity of the theme for birthday parties, it won't be long before they come in contact with them.
 Last winter, when I decided that a pirate treasure cave would be one of my new carnival features, I was just attracted by the spookiness of crawling into a dark interior with only a flashight for a friend!
 Once inside, it would be the job of the lone explorer to scour deep crevices in search of a numbered chest filled with goodies to claim as one's own.
 In the process, grinning skulls would cast an unearthly glow to guide a seeking pair of hands.
 Yikes.
 I just scared myself!
 Is this too much of an adventure for little boys in that age range?
 Apparently not!
 My little carnival guests had no problem diving right in.
 But ahoy, matey!
 What do you think?

 The curtained opening to the cave is about three feet tall.
 That's where you enter once you've selected a gold coin from the parrot-guarded basket.
-Those coins are numbered, and when you venture inside, you are to seek only what is yours!
+Those coins are numbered, and when you venture inside you are to seek only what is yours!
 Beware!
 There are eyes everywhere!
-You are being watched by them!
+You are being watched!